 With the unemployment rate currently hovering around 3.8% for our economy as a whole, and even lower at 2% for management professionals, unemployed executives quickly fly off the shelf soon after hitting the job market.
 For that reason, it’s paramount to move forward with new candidates quickly and efficiently before a competitor seizes the opportunity first.

 On average, a business only has four to six weeks to close a new executive hire before their recruit’s interest fades.
 For that reason, removing bottlenecks and avoiding hesitation is the key to securing top talent.
 Once you’re ready to move quickly, it’s time to identify your needs and find someone who meets them.

 Streamlining the Hiring Process to Beat the Competition

 Before you formally begin hiring, it’s important to be aware of the 5 key milestones in the executive search process.
 With this roadmap in mind, you’ll be able to move through the executive search process with ease.

 The first step in the process is evaluating the skills that you need your new executive to possess.
 From small startups to international nonprofits, most businesses have widely different needs.
 When beginning your executive recruitment process, you’ll want to understand the best practices for your sector.
-For example, for-profit and not-for-profit exectuvie search processes require distinct approaches to hiring.
+For example, middle-market for-profit and not-for-profit executive search processes require distinct approaches to hiring.

 After better understanding the landscape that you’ll be competing in, take some time to assess the skills that your team is currently lacking.
 Although many founders prefer to hire executives who are similar to themselves, in reality, maximizing your team’s differences is the key to creating synergy.
 When all executives and employees possess complementary skills, a culture of autonomy is promoted, which leads to better overall company performance.